| Blog | Understanding Pavement Sinkholes: Causes, Risks & Proper Repair Methods

 In this blog post, we’ll explain what typically causes these sinkholes beneath asphalt pavements, and how they can be effectively remedied, drawing on our own recent experience fixing the North Melbourne case, as well as accepted civil engineering practices.

-What Causes Sinkholes Under Roads
+What Causes Pavement Sinkholes Under Asphalt Roads?

 Although sinkhole often evokes images of underground caves collapsing, pavement sinkholes usually result from a mix of structural, soil, and water-infiltration problems not just geology.
 Common causes include: